kelu124/echomods/elmo/Readme.md

 ### What is it supposed to do?

 The aim of this module is to achieve 10Msps, ideally 20Msps, at 9bits or more.
+Inspired from the [Bomanz]() project as well, which tried several high-speed ADCs setup for Raspberry Pi.

 ### How does it work: block diagram